nikohos/portfolio/README.md

-# portfolio
+# Portfolio
-All the projects in GitHub I have contributed to
+All the projects in GitHub I have contributed to:
 ## Projects

 ### SpedenSpelit